pygfx/pylinalg/pylinalg/func/CONVENTIONS.md

 TBD: I'm not very familiar with the latest and greatest type annotation options for libraries that make heavy use of numpy arrays like this one.

+# Style

+Linting shall be performed with flake8, flake8-import-order, flake8-black and pep8-naming.

+Max line length: 88.

+Import order shall be google-style.

+Automated formatting shall be performed with black and isort.

+# Testing

+All functions need to be covered by unit tests.

 # Signatures